Robert Oppenheimer reflecting on the moments following the first successful detonation test of a nuclear bomb

 Hiroshima - Ground Zero

-For my part, the only stance I can take is that a nuclear bomb exploded near the coast of Japan would have been sufficient to illicit surrender.
+It seems obvious if America needed to reveal the effectiveness of their new weapon that a bomb exploded near the coast of Japan would have been sufficient to cement a surrender on US terms.
 Though holding that position begs the question; considering how tenacious the Japanese were and what they were capable of, what if a warning shot had not been enough?
 Logically of course, there is no way to know the answer to this question, but we can consider the Japanese reaction to the attack.

 "Should we continue to fight, not only would it result in an ultimate collapse and obliteration of the Japanese nation, but also it would lead to the total extinction of the human civilisation."